fbef0102/L4D2-Plugins/l4d2_item_hint/readme.txt

 -Fixes custom vocalizers that uses SmartLook with capitals.
 -Add Spot Marker, using 'Look' in vocalize menu to mark the area.
 -Add Infected Marker, using 'Look' in vocalize menu to mark the infected.
--Add Instructor hint, display instructor hint on Spot Marker/Infected Marker (player must Enabled GAME INSTRUCTOR, in ESC -> Options -> Multiplayer, or they can't see) (DO NOT modify convar "sv_gameinstructor_disable this force all clients to disable their game instructors.
+-Add Instructor hint, display instructor hint on Spot Marker/Item Hint (player must Enabled GAME INSTRUCTOR, in ESC -> Options -> Multiplayer, or they can't see) (DO NOT modify convar "sv_gameinstructor_disable this force all clients to disable their game instructors.
 -marker priority: Infected maker > Item hint > Spot marker